Understanding Git Internals

 Git PKT Line Format

-To understand this better, git uses a PKT line encoding.
-Each line starts with 4 hex digits, which indicates the size of the line, including itself and trailing newline.
-A special flush line has just 0000.
+Git uses PKT line encoding for these messages.
+Each line begins with 4 hex digits indicating the size of the line, including the prefix itself and the trailing newline.
+A special flush line consists of just 0000.

 015547b37f1a82bfe85f6d8df52b6258b75e4343b7fd HEADmulti_ack thin-pack side-band side-band-64k ofs-delta shallow deepen-since deepen-not deepen-relative no-progress include-tag multi_ack_detailed allow-tip-sha1-in-want allow-reachable-sha1-in-want no-done symref=HEAD:refs/heads/master filter object-format=sha1 agent=git/github-203a3d8c358f